 - Calculate is not available for the OBJECTID field or fields that are not string, integer, double, or date types.

 - Field calculations cannot be undone.

-- Delete is not available for the OBJECTID, CREATIONDATE, CREATOR, EDITDATE, or EDITOR fields or fields used for styling, the time slider, filter, labels, search, pop-up configuration, or editor tracking.
+- Delete is not available for the OBJECTID, CREATIONDATE, CREATOR, EDITDATE, and EDITOR fields or fields used for styling, the time slider, filter, labels, search, pop-up configuration, or editor tracking.
 However, be aware that other maps may be using fields for styling and filters that are different than the fields your map uses, and Delete is available for these fields.
 Exercise caution when deleting fields that may be used for styling and filtering in other maps.

 - Add Field, Delete, and Calculate are not available for copies of hosted feature layers or for hosted feature layers that have related tile layers.

 - When you add a field to a hosted feature layer that has dependent hosted feature layer views, you must update the definition of each view in which you want the new fields to appear.